-- ➤ Department of Taxation and Finance Monthly Report of Corporation Tax (AC015).
-This report, issued by the Office of Tax Policy Analysis (OTPA), provides reconciled monthly collections of corporation and utilities taxes receipts by tax section and filing periods. - ➤ New York State Corporate Tax Statistical Report.
+- Department of Taxation and Finance Monthly Report of Corporation Tax (AC015).
+This report, issued by the Office of Tax Policy Analysis (OTPA), provides reconciled monthly collections of corporation and utilities taxes receipts by tax section and filing periods. - New York State Corporate Tax Statistical Report.
 This report is published by OTPA.
 It provides a detailed summary of corporation and utilities taxes data.
-The most recent report is for tax year 2009. - ➤ Article 9 Corporation and Utilities Tax Study File.
-This file is compiled by the Department of Taxation and Finance and includes all corporations filing under certain tax sections of Article 9.
+The most recent report is for tax year 2010. - Article 9 Corporation and Utilities Taxes Study File.
+This file is compiled annually by OTPA and includes all corporations filing under certain tax sections of Article 9.
 It includes selected data items from the tax returns of each corporation for tax sections 183, 184, 185, 186, 186-e and 186-a.
-The most recent data available are from the 2011 tax year. - ➤ Value Line Investment Survey.
-Electricity, Natural Gas, and the Telecommunication Industries. - ➤ New York State Public Service Commission.
-Reports annual utility data. - ➤ Other Publications.
-Wall Street Journal, New York Times, Business Week, Barron's, and Crain's.
+The most recent data available are from tax year 2012. - Value Line Investment Survey. - New York State Public Service Commission.
+Reports annual utility data. - Other Publications.
+The Wall Street Journal, New York Times, Business Week, Barron's, and Crain's.